Taking the time to craft an effective resume is incredibly important when looking for a new job.

 Resumes are not one-size-fits-all.
 Take some time to think about what job, or jobs, you are interested in.
 The type of job and the industry will determine what skills or experience you should highlight in your resume.

-Applying to multiple jobs?
-Customize accordingly.
+If you’re applying to multiple jobs, customize accordingly.
 The style of resume you use will depend on where you are in your career – and where you want to go next.

 So what resume format is best for you?
 Here’s a quick snapshot of the three most popular: